Flickchart Road Trip: Maine

-One of the things my dad living in Portland has done has allowed me to become ever more familiar with the Old Port, a charming district with great restaurants and cobblestone streets that I regretted discovering only late in my college career.
+One of the things my dad living in Portland has done has allowed me to become ever more familiar with the Old Port, a charming district with great restaurants (which reminded me a lot of my hometown Bozeman restaurants) and cobblestone streets that I regretted discovering only late in my college career.
 However, my biggest college regret as it related to the state of Maine was Mt.
 Katahdin, the terminus of the Appalachian Trial and Maine’s tallest mountain.
 Classmates of mine would go, but I never went — daunted, I suppose, by the nearly four-hour drive, and maybe by the fact that it was pretty chilly in Northern Maine for much of the school year.

 Well, late June is a different story.
 So I grabbed my dad and spent a night in his tent in Baxter State Park, where Katahdin is located.
 We hiked some beautiful trails, took more photos of rocks and trees than really necessary, cooked Indian food on his camping stove, built a roaring fire and appreciated the stars.
 It was the first night on this trip I hadn’t slept under a roof, and it was glorious.